Johan Fredrik Martin

 Johan Fredrik Martin (8 June 1755 – 28 September 1816) was a Swedish painter and engraver of the eighteenth century.
 He worked in a variety of media, especially stipple, contour etching and aquatint.

 Biography

 Martin was born in Stockholm, Sweden.
 He was the son of Olof Martin and Ulrika Haupt.
 The famous landscape painter Elias Martin (1739–1818) was his elder brother; both men had sons who were also painters.

 In his youth Martin devoted himself primarily to the art of drawing.
 He spent the years 1770–1780 in England and received his education there from English graphic artists including William Woollett and Francesco Bartolozzi.
-At first he worked very close to his brother Elias Martin, but after 1785 he became more independent and made graphic prints for other artists, among them Pehr Hilleström.
+At first he worked very close to his brother Elias, but after 1785 he became more independent and made graphic prints for other artists, among them Pehr Hilleström.
 After his return to Sweden he made graphic works such as Svenska galeriet (2 booklets with 12 portraits and biographies 1782–83).
+When Elias made a complete set of drawings for Carl Michael Bellman's song play Bacchi Tempel (The Temple of Bacchus), Johan Fredrik engraved them; both were "close friends" with Bellman.